stephenbradshaw/ad_ldap_dumper/README.md

 * meta

 The key names that match that of a category from the previous section contain lists of each collected object of that type. e.g. users in the users key.
-The schema section contains a dump of the LDAP schema and the meta section contains various information about the operation of the tool.
+The schema section contains a dump of a subset of the LDAP schema and the meta section contains various information about the operation of the tool.

 Even when run against small environments, this is **A LOT** of information.
 You will likely need to have a good approach to make sense out of this - I use iPython, and an overview of how to explore the data was covered in a post on my blog [here](https://thegreycorner.com/2023/08/16/iPython-for-cyber-security.html#exploring-data-by-example-active-directory).
+BloodHound output is also available in `BETA` form, discussed below.

 # Evasions

 The tool includes the option to introduce delays (`-sleep <time_seconds>`), with optional jitter (`-jitter <jitter_max_seconds>`), between each query it performs in order to avoid detection by tools that correlate queries over time from particular sources.

-You can also provide a JSON file specifying custom queries and/or attributes for each category of information (`-query-config <filename>`), if you have specific queries to use instead of the default ones for evasion.
+You can also provide a JSON file specifying custom queries and/or attributes for each category of information (`-query-config <filename>`), if you have specific queries to use instead of the default ones for evasion or other reasons.
 File should be in the format of a simple lookup mapping the category name to a new query - the default query will be used for any unmapped values.

 Heres a very simple example file overriding the query only: